An exciting THOUGHT-LEADER in the organizing industry with the knowledge and understanding to educate, and to forecast trends.

 I was recently asked to write an article for Independent magazine, the journal of the Independent Book Publishers Association [See Article] which prompted me to reflect on my career.
 I recommend it highly, this reflecting on one’s career.
 For me, it reminded me of my entrepreneurial roots.
 And it’s a good thing, too because I have not been clever enough in business to retire without ever having to work again.
 So having an entrepreneurial outlook is coming in handy.
 There are plenty of things I can still do to earn and learn.

 Revising Yourself - Revenue Trickles, Streams, and Floods by Judith Kolberg

 Emotional labor is the unnoticed, unwaged, unwritten work women do in the home and in the paid workforce.
 It includes everything from assuring socks match to coping with a virus, schooling, a job and family life all under one roof.
 Largely invisible, the mental load of emotional labor weighs heavily on the shoulders of women.
 Dr. Regina Lark, the author of Emotional Labor: Why A Woman’s Work is Never Done and What to Do About It is a feminist historian with years of professional organizing experience in homes, offices and storage spaces.
 This book examines women’s relationship to emotional labor from early American history to the COVID-19 era.
 Emotional labor is generally thought to be women’s work, whether at home or in the office, but it is actually not gender specific.
 It’s just, well, work!

-Judith Kolberg is pleased to announce the forthcoming book: Emotional Labor: Why A Women’s Work is Never Done and What to Do About It.
+Judith Kolberg is pleased to announce her collaboration with Regina Lark on the forthcoming book: Emotional Labor: Why A Woman’s Work is Never Done and What to Do About It.